Same Content, Different Rating

 - The Space Channel 5 series received an A rating in Japan and 3+ in Europe (both of which are those countries' equivalents to the E rating), while America gave it a T rating, because of Ulala dressing in skimpy, sexy outfits (as Classic Game Room put it, "Basically, she's half-naked throughout the whole game, which is good.").
 Apparently Japan and Europe don't have any problem with how girls dress, while America flips their shit about it.
 However, in the E10+ rated Sega Superstars series, Ulala appears in all of the games, and the ESRB even acknowledges it (although they don't refer to her by name).

 - Atelier Totori Plus garnered attention shortly before its release outside Japan by receiving the highest rating in Australia possible (R18+) without getting banned entirely.
 Averted in other regions.
-Especially confusing considering the PS3 version released only two years before.
+Especially ridiculous considering the PS3 version released only two years prior with a very tame PG rating.

 - Fighting Vipers and Virtua Fighter 2 were rated T for their original Saturn releases.
 Their 2012 re-releases bumped them down to an E10+ rating.